 The Institutional Advancement Department creates and implements the Indianapolis Zoo’s fundraising efforts.
 This internship position will provide substantial experience in non–profit development and management, grant writing, event planning, researching donor prospects, and solicitation strategizing, in addition to gaining valuable office experience working in one of the top 10 zoos in the nation.
 Individuals with great attention to detail, previous experience with special events and team players are encouraged to apply.

-Working with one of the most diverse marine mammal collections in the U.S., this internship is ideal for individuals wishing to learn more about proper husbandry for keeping marine mammals and large carnivores in captivity.
-Interns in these areas may encounter Atlantic bottlenose dolphins, California sea lions and Pacific walrus.
+Working with one of the most diverse marine mammal collections in the U.S., this internship is ideal for individuals wishing to learn more about proper husbandry for keeping marine mammals in captivity.
+Interns in these areas may encounter Atlantic bottlenose dolphins, California sea lions, Pacific walrus, and domestic dogs.

 Our corporate partners make many of our activities and events – such as ZooBoo and Christmas at the Zoo – possible.
 Interns in this position assist our Corporate Sponsorships team to help prospect, secure, implement and manage sponsorships.